 "Are you sure you want to play the violin Harry?" his teacher asked.

 He nodded.
-He had seen the finger movements and adjustments as well as the bow stroke along with its corresponding sound.
+He had seen the finger movements and adjustments, as well as the bow stroke along with its corresponding sound.
 All he needed now was to see how hard he had to press his fingers.
 He couldn't lie: the harder he pressed his fingers against the strings the more it hurt.
 Despite the pain, though, he knew that it was something that would dull over time and great practice.

 A beautiful quivering note escaped from the violin as Harry tested it out.
-He smiled, feeling more confident, and started playing the piece Ms. Robinson played… only backwards.
+He smiled, feeling more confident, and started playing the piece Ms. Robinson played… backwards.

 He always held back at class, hence the worksheets being erased before submission.
-But he thought everyone did it since Dudley was a bully who didn't particularly like people who were smarter than he.
-He especially didn't like those he considered lower than he was getting higher grades than him.
+But he thought everyone did it since Dudley was a bully who didn't particularly like people who were smarter than him.
+Dudley especially didn't like it when those he considered beneath him got higher grades.
 Harry understood that it was an unspoken rule that people didn't cross a bully that could get away with hurting them.
-So Harry broke that unspoken rule shortly after the violin incident.
-He got higher than Dudley by a whole grade point, but he found that maybe he didn't like to break the unspoken rules.
-He was locked in his cupboard with nothing to do for a week for doing that stint.
+But if nothing else, Harry was also painfully curious.
+So he broke that unspoken rule shortly after the violin incident.
+He let himself get higher than Dudley by a whole grade point in a single class.
+But he found that maybe he didn't like to break the unspoken rules.
+He was locked in his cupboard with nothing to do for a week for that stunt.

 He handed over the rest of the mail to his uncle and made a mad dash to his cupboard.
 He opened his letter and read through it.

 A whole new world suddenly opened up to him, and it was one full of magic and unexplored possibilities.
 He smiled as he finally found the explanation pertaining to the countless things he could do that others couldn't.
 As he read on to the list of course books, he smiled even wider.
 Here it was: a whole new world and a whole new set of rules he wanted to see broken.